alexzclin/secretsauces/README.md

 ## Purpose

-The purpose of creating the readmes is to ensure that the students have an easier time breaking down the various tasks in utilizing data structures and libraries.
+The purpose of creating the readmes is to ensure that software engineers have an easier time breaking down the various tasks in utilizing data structures and libraries.

 ## Sprint :athletic_shoe: